WHAT IS APPEALING ABOUT BUYING DIAPERS?

 Project Overview

-Part of univeristy coursework at Purdue
+Part of univerity coursework at Purdue University

 Who is Proctor & Gamble?

 Procter & Gamble (P&G) is a global consumer goods company focused on providing high-quality products for households and personal care.
 Their mission revolves around improving the lives of consumers through innovative and sustainable solutions.
-With a legacy spanning over 180 years, P&G remains committed to delivering trusted brands that make everyday routines easier and more enjoyable.

-Problem Statment
+Problem Statement

 The team worked to uncover breakthrough insights & UX designs/recommendations that can be used to optimize the Amazon Baby Registry experiences from a registry owner and gifter perspective that eliminate current pain points and drive increased appeal of purchasing and gifting Diapers and Wipes from the registry.
 Currently: